 The last section of Visual Options deals with overrides.
 This is where you can enter overrides

 to change your journal's appearance.
 Tutorials on overrides and how to use them, along with some commonly-requested overrides, can be found on the howto

 The Advanced Journal Display

 page is the starting point for advanced customization in S1.
-Paid
+Owners of accounts with Professional

 .
 If you make a new style, you must select its name from the dropdown list in the Layout section on the Journal Display